Devil (Dungeons & Dragons): Asmodeus

 Asmodeus (/æzmoʊˈdeɪəs/ az-mo-DAY-əs or /æzˈmoʊdiəs/ az-MOH-dee-əs) is a fictional character from the Dungeons & Dragons roleplaying game.
-His exact nature varies from publication to publication; he is alternately presented as an evil god or a powerful devil.
-In all publication appearances, he is the Lord of Hell (Baator) and the Overlord of the lesser Dukes of Hell.
+His exact nature varies from publication to publication; he is variously presented as an evil god, a powerful devil, a devil who is as powerful as a god, or a god forced to assume the form of a devil.
+In all publication appearances, he is the King of the Nine Hells (Baator) and the Overlord of the lesser Dukes of Hell.

 Asmodeus is named after Asmodeus, a Judeo-Christian demon of the same name, from the Book of Tobit, and for a fallen angel of the same name who appears in John Milton's "Paradise Lost."

 His physical appearance is based on popular modern and medieval conceptions of Satan.
 Asmodeus first appears in the first edition Monster Manual (1977).

 Baator and Asmodeus' place in it were further detailed in Ed Greenwood's "The Nine Hells Part II" in Dragon #76 (1983).

 Owing to a moral panic regarding Dungeons & Dragons, Asmodeus did not initially appear in the 2nd edition.

 In the Planescape line of game products, the lord of the lowest circle of hell was initially unnamed.
 Eventually, the Lord of the Ninth was revealed to be Asmodeus, in Guide to Hell (1999).

 Asmodeus appeared along with the other lords of the Nine Hells in the Book of Vile Darkness (2002).
 He was further described in Fiendish Codex II: Tyrants of the Nine Hells (2006).

 Conflicting stories of Asmodeus' power and origins are given throughout both books, ostensibly as an in-universe foil to those wishing to learn more about him.

 Asmodeus appears as an evil god in the Dungeon Masters Guide (2008).
 His backstory for this edition is expanded in the supplements Manual of the Planes, The Plane Above: Secrets of the Astral Sea, and Demonomicon.
 His origins are explicitly defined as the leader of a rebellion against a forgotten god of good.